Are You Struggling With Infertility?

 And yet here you are, struggling to have a baby while everyone around you seems to create a family so easily.

-Experiencing infertility, regardless of cause, can pose significant emotional, physical, and financial challenges.
-Struggling with something that we understand to happen so naturally and to come so easily to others can feel frustrating, upsetting, and unfair.
+Experiencing infertility, regardless of cause, can take its toll on your mind, your body, your finances, and your relationships.
+Struggling with something that we understand to happen naturally and to come so easily to others can feel frustrating, upsetting, and unfair.
+It is unfair.

 - Coping with anxiety, stress, and depression

 - Grieving the fertility path you had imagined, as well as any losses along the way

 - Exploring fertility options (including using donor sperm, donor eggs, donor embryos, and/or working with gestational carriers)